ajmarrugos/holbertonschool-sorting_algorithms/README.md

 #### Quick Sort / 3-quick_sort.c

-This function will initialize 2 variables:
+This function will initialize many variables:
-- Temporal value: which is going to take the value at the first position of the array, to stasrt the first round of comparisions
+- Temporal variables: which is going to take the value at the first position of the array, to stasrt the first round of comparisions
-- Counter variable: This will be used to travel the array
+- Counter variables: This will be used to travel the array
 - This algorithm will start a first cicle where the travel it's going to be backwards from the last poisition of the array.
 - Once the travel begins, the algorithm will start doing a comparision between the Temporal variable with the first value found in the travel
 - If the first number found is smaller than Temp variable, a swap will be made